What multifamily operators should know about rental credit reporting

 - What can I do to promote it?

-The world of rental payment credit reporting can be confusing to residents and property managers alike.
+The world of rental credit reporting can be confusing to residents and property managers alike.
 Many residents are unsure as to whether or not their property management company will automatically report rent to credit bureaus.
 Residents want to leverage their rent payments (one of their largest monthly expenses) to help boost their credit score.
 But they don’t realize that in order to do so, they need to opt-in to a rent reporting program.
-This desire to build credit, but confusion around how it works is exactly why rental payment credit reporting providers exist.
+This desire to build credit, but confusion around how it works is exactly why rental credit reporting providers exist.

 A random group of 100 millennial-aged Americans (26-40 years old) was asked, “are rent and utility payments automatically reported to the credit bureaus?”
 Almost 30% answered “yes.”
 So the issue isn’t that renters don’t want rental payment credit reporting, it’s that a third of them think they already have it.